yangsen207/RTSPProxy/README.md

         ffmpeg.exe -re -stream_loop -1 -i my-video-file.mp4 -c copy -f rtsp rtsp://127.0.0.1:8554/mystream

 - The same OutputProxy as in Robert's project can be used to get the video packets from Solace broker and output to an UDP port as RTP stream.
-Basically it creates a temporary queue with a topic (i.e. stream channel) subscription.
-It then receives messages from its temporary queue, re-encapsulates the content into RTP stream packets and redirect to the specified host and port.
+Basically it subscribe to a topic where the video packets are streamed to.
+After receiving data from the topic, it re-encapsulates the content into RTP stream packets and redirect to the specified host and port.

 - Network stream viewing programes such as VLC can then be used to pick up the redirected live stream based on the forwarding host and port specified by the OutputProxy.
 To play the RTP stream, the video player will require an Session Description Protocol(SDP) file which describe the video stream.
 This RTSPProxy will save the SDP into a file named video.sdp when it receives the server reply for DESCRIBE request.